ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 In the case of a Verifier's subscription to an Attester's Evidence, the Attester will continuously stream a requested set of freshly generated Evidence to the subscribing Verifier.
 For example, when a network device's Evidence changes following events such as booting, updating, control unit fallover, plugging in or out of forwarding units, an attack, or certificate lifetime change, the network device will generate fresh Evidence available to the subscribing Verifier.

-The second adverse effect stems from the use of nonces in the challenge-response interaction model {{-rats-models}} realized in {{-charra}}.
+The second adverse effect stems from the use of nonces in the challenge-response interaction model {{Section 7.1 of -rats-models}} realized in {{-charra}}.
 According to {{-charra}}, an Attester must wait for a new nonce from a Verifier before generating a new TPM Quote.
 To address delays resulting from this wait, this specification allows freshness to be asserted asynchronously via the streaming attestation interaction model {{-rats-models}}.
 To convey a RATS Conceptual Message, an initial nonce is provided when subscribing to an Event Stream.